mgmt-sa-tiger-team/linklight/exercises/networking_v2/exercises/4-0-tower-setup/README.md

 > For more information on Projects in Tower, please [refer to the documentation](https://docs.ansible.com/ansible-tower/latest/html/userguide/projects.html)

 For these exercises, we are going to use an already existing Github repository and turn it into a project in Tower.
-Under the Inventories there will be one project, the `Workshop Project`.
+Under the Inventories there will be two projects, the default `Demo Project` and the `Workshop Project` created by the `tower_setup.yml` playbook.
 Click into it in order to see the Github repository that Tower is pulling playbooks from.

 ![picture showing workshop project](images/workshop_project.png)